 New Structured Snippets: An Enhanced SERP Snippet Is Just a Table Away

 On September 22, the Google Research Blog announced Structured Snippets, a feature that “incorporates facts into individual results snippets in Web Search.”
 What it amounts to is elements from an HTML table being shown right in the SERP.
 If this sounds at all like Structured Data, it should.
-Sort of.
+At least, sort of.
 Google displays data from your website on their results page, yet it doesn’t require schema markup or any other specialized coding.
 All you need is a table.
 Oh, and relevant data.

 The Google post has an example of a Structured Snippet for the query “Nikon d7100”:

 In order to test these results out, we found the table below from Car and Driver.
 It’s formatted as a classic table, without any structured markup.